-- 10.2.1 Before being offered older person's housing applicants will be contacted and arrangements made to assess their support needs.
-NB: Further assessment may be required to check suitability, if the property being offered is specificallyfor an older person or has communal facilities. - 10.2.2 Bungalows are in short supply and in high demand.
-They may be allocated either to older persons (see 7.3.2) or to people who are disabled within the meaning of section 6 of the Equality Act 2010, but in the latter case only where the following conditions are satisfied: - a) There is evidence that the applicant's needs resulting from the disability can bemet only by the allocation of a bungalow and that the specific bungalow which the applicant has applied for meets the need.
-The evidence must clearly demonstrate that no other type of property will meet the applicant's need. - b) The evidence supplied must consider which property types might be suitable for the applicant and if the professional providing the evidence considers that no other type of property will meet the applicant's need, that conclusion must be fully explained. - c) Further information will be sought and investigations carried out into the questions above where necessary. - d) Each application will be assessed on a case by case basis. - 10.2.3 The decision whether or not to allocate a bungalow to a person who does not meet the age criteria in 7.3.2 will also take into account the welfare of and the needs of the community within which the bungalow is situated and the individuals within it and we may exercise discretion not to allocate on that ground.
+- 44.1 Before being offered older person's housing applicants will be contacted and arrangements made to assess their support needs.
+NB: Further assessment may be required to check suitability, if the property being offered is specifically for an older person or has communal facilities. - 44.2 Bungalows are in short supply and in high demand.
+They may be allocated either to older persons (see 38.2) or to people who are disabled within the meaning of section 6 of the Equality Act 2010, but in the latter case only where the following conditions are satisfied: - a) There is evidence that the applicant's needs resulting from the disability can be met only by the allocation of a bungalow and that the specific bungalow which the applicant has applied for meets the need.
+The evidence must clearly demonstrate that no other type of property will meet the applicant's need. - b) The evidence supplied must consider which property types might be suitable for the applicant and if the professional providing the evidence considers that no other type of property will meet the applicant's need, that conclusion must be fully explained. - c) Further information will be sought and investigations carried out into the questions above where necessary. - d) Each application will be assessed on a case by case basis. - 44.3 The decision whether or not to allocate a bungalow to a person who does not meet the age criteria in 38.2 will also take into account the welfare of and the needs of the community within which the bungalow is situated and the individuals within it and we may exercise discretion not to allocate on that ground. - See over 55s checklist - Applicants over 55 applying for Homesearch are automatically given a description of sheltered housing and asked if they would consider this type of accommodation.
+Individuals will be provided with a FAQs guide.
+A description of sheltered housing is also contained on the application form.